jcqlfh/portfolio/README.md

 <br/>

 >  With more than 15 years of experience within the System Development field, I’ve worked using various types of tools, and technologies.
-I did participate in different kinds of projects doing analysis, specifying or developing web, desktop, or mobile applications, web services, data integrations, and extractions; all of them using C# .NET or Java as the main programming language.
+I participated in different kinds of projects doing analysis, specifying or developing web, desktop, or mobile applications, web services, data integrations, and extractions; all of them using C# .NET or Java as the main programming language.
 Besides that, I can use the concepts of POO and design patterns well.
-I also worked with teams following different types of processes and methods, like Scrum, RUP, or CMMi, acting in companies of many areas such as software house, industry, fintechs, etc.
+I also worked with teams following different types of processes and methods, like Scrum, RUP, or CMMi, acting in companies of many areas such as software houses, industry, fintechs, etc.

 <br/>